pymatgen.util package

 van_arkel_triangle(list_of_materials: Sequence, annotate: bool = True)[source]

-quantify the ionic, metallic and covalent character of a compound by plotting the electronegativity difference (y) vs average (x).
+A static method that generates a binary van Arkel-Ketelaar triangle to quantify the ionic, metallic and covalent character of a compound by plotting the electronegativity difference (y) vs average (x).
 See:

 A.E. van Arkel, Molecules and Crystals in Inorganic Chemistry,